-Jessie Gerard Trail is a 3.3 mile loop trail located near Barkhamsted, CT that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+Jessie Gerard Trail is a 3.3 mile loop trail located near Barkhamsted, Connecticut that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from April until October.

 The starts at East River Road near the old Indian Settlement known as Barkhamsted Lighthouse.
 The right trail fork goes through the lighthouse site and continues northerly to the Chaugham Lookouts.
 The left trail fork climbs more directly to the overlooks by 299 stone steps.
 The views from this area are some of the best in the state.
 Continuing north, the trail passes between the Veeder Boulders to the picnic area on Greenwoods Road.
 Distance - 1.3 miles.